AlisherPulatov/hexa-shop/ReadMe.md

 #Alisher Pulatov - Key developer
 #Izzatbek Barotov - Developer

-The hexashop website is for buyinh online products.
+The hexashop website is for buying online products.
 This website is developed for educational purpose!